AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

-#  The Final Touches
+#  Make it Better

-The find-a-park-cli app worked but now I needed it to work better.
+The find-a-park-cli app came about sort of organically.
+I built stuff when I needed it but now I needed it to work better.
 When the app is launched the user is prompted to select a state and then select an activity to search by.
 As each list is pulled up there was a bit of a lag while it was being scraped and since a user could search for parks multiple times I didn't want this to be experienced at each search.
 The solution was to scrape both lists only once and assign them to a variable before the app prompts the user.
 Then I could refer to these variables throughout the app preventing a rescrape.
 Tidying up the code like this made the user interface flow better.
 Adding a loading bar to when the parks are being scraped (via the Ruby-ProgressBar gem) makes the "dead-time" a user would experience more palatable.
 Finally, I did some playing around with colorize in both form and function, making all selectable items one color and selected items another.
 I love seeing all this come together.